PaddlePaddle/PaddleSpeech/README.md

     ```
     sh run_test_golden.sh
     ```

 More detailed information are provided in the following sections.

-Wish you a happy journey with the DeepSpeech2 ASR engine!
+Wish you a happy journey with the *DeepSpeech2 on PaddlePaddle* ASR engine!

 ## Data Preparation